 Some features of the Center’s habitats relate to its location near Lake Michigan, which has an effect on climate.
 Average annual precipitation and temperature play a role in this, as they are different from inland areas.
 And though climate is very important in determining species composition in the ecological regions, there are other variables as well.
 Soil, precipitation, hydrology, invasive species, disturbance, and other factors play in role in what reproduces and survives, the keys to a species living in a natural area.
 These factors affect how we approach conservation and restoration of natural habitats at Schlitz Audubon.

 The conservation team is restoring the Center to a mostly southern forest type.
 Interestingly, the Center’s habitat doesn’t have sugar maple as a dominant tree, as it often does in this region.
 Instead, it has red oak and basswood.
-Marc White, Director of Conservation, believes it’s because of the soil – heavy clay – that our forest makeup varies.
+It’s possibly because of the soil – heavy clay – that our forest makeup varies.
 Another factor in our dominant tree species varying for the region is because emerald ash borer is decimating ash trees.

 Human Activity and Species Composition